This is a simple steam plant utilising the Unit Steam Engine in combination with a small pot boiler.

 The boiler is made of copper and is 50mm diameter x 100mm long.
 It is unusual in that it hinges up on one end to gain access to the two individual tablet burner trays.
 I'm not sure if this is a good, bad or indifferent idea.
 It has a mamod style safety valve and overflow water level plug.
 The steam line exits from the bottom of the boiler and passes through the flame, giving a small degree of superheat.
-The pipe exits the firebox at the hinged end and is connected to the USE engine via a flexible pipe.
+The pipe exits the firebox at the hinged end and is connected to the Unit Steam Engine via a flexible pipe.
 The boiler is covered with a copper cowling which channels the heat right round the boiler.

 Condition is good and appears to have seen little use.
 After a good running in session, it runs quite well.